ujkuo/ujkuo.github.io/content/_index.md

-at [National Taiwan University (NTU)](https://www.ntu.edu.tw/english/) with a concentration in Business, Economics and Interdisciplinary Research, a strong interest in IO, labor, decision theory, and social interactions and its application, and an ambition to become a professor and a scholar.
+at [National Taiwan University (NTU)](https://www.ntu.edu.tw/english/) with a concentration in Business, Economics and Interdisciplinary Research, a strong interest in applied microeconomics, quantitative marketing, and social interactions and its application, and an ambition to become a professor and a scholar.